All You NEED Is A Kitchen...

 Cottage food operations do not require a license or permit from the Florida Department of Agriculture and Consumer Services (FDACS) and are not inspected by any state government entity.

 Florida cottage food laws do not require you to register or do anything other than begin selling.
-For reference, here is the July 2021 Cottage Food Operations brochure from the FDACS.

 However, they do have rules on what you can and can’t serve, the maximum you can make annually and require you follow and local codes for business licensing, zoning, etc…